Operation Sky Shield: Airport activities during the operations

-During Operation Sky Shield airports and airlines prepared tours charging around 50 cents for a 20-minute tour.
+During Operation Sky Shield, airports and airlines prepared tours charging around 50 cents for a 20-minute tour.
 For example, at Los Angeles International Airport (LAX) temporary guides met visitors at ticketing posts and showed off the new passenger terminal and ramp.
 To go along with this, at every gate across the airport different airliners were showing off their latest planes.
 United Airlines showed off its Douglas DC-8 and Boeing 720 jets, Convair 340, and Douglas DC-7A cargo-liner.
 Bonanza Air Lines opened its Fairchild F-27; Pacific Air Lines a Martin 4-0-4, and National Airlines a Lockheed Constellation.
-On the LAX ramp sat Western Airlines’s tiny 1926 Douglas M-2 biplane.
+On the LAX ramp sat Western Airlines's tiny 1926 Douglas M-2 biplane.

-During Operation Sky Shield II airports continued to hold open houses, and many airlines threw parties for their staff.
+During Operation Sky Shield II, airports continued to hold open houses, and many airlines threw parties for their staff.
 Los Angeles International had 40,000 visitors, while workers took advantage of the closing to install a new air traffic control tower.
 At San Diego's Lindbergh Field, maintenance workers shut down power and performed 12 hours of repairs in the terminal, and across San Diego at the Mission Valley Inn, Pacific Southwest and American Airlines held a crew luncheon and pool party.
-At Chicago O’Hare, Eastern Air Lines, American Airlines, and Continental swung open the doors to their Boeing 707s and 720Bs.
-Trans World Airlines presented its Convair 880, and United Airlines, its new Sud-Aviation Caravelle twin-jet from France.
+At Chicago O'Hare, Eastern Air Lines, American Airlines, and Continental swung open the doors to their Boeing 707s and 720Bs.
+Trans World Airlines presented its Convair 880, and United Airlines its new Sud-Aviation Caravelle twin-jet from France.
 At Chicago's Midway, American, United, and TWA displayed Douglas DC-6s and DC-7s.
-The two Chicago airports also worked on communications during the down time and reduced the price of phone calls between each other from 15 to 10 cents for the first five minutes.
+The two Chicago airports also worked on communications during the downtime and reduced the price of phone calls between each other from 15 to 10 cents for the first five minutes.